Sleep apnoea treatment

 Where the apnoea is being caused by issues of facial structures – where the jaw, nose and throat are not correctly positioned due to mouth breathing – we can use a Light Wire appliance to expand the space and correct the misalignment.

-Where this is dysfunctional breathing you will need to see a breathing specialist to rectify unhealthy breathing habits that contribute to Sleep Apnoea.
-More about breathing treatment
+Where there is dysfunctional breathing, you will need to see a breathing specialist to rectify unhealthy breathing habits that contribute to Sleep Apnoea.

 Call us at Lotus Dental in Sydney on 02 9953 5153 or send us an email to make an appointment.
 We’ll discuss and diagnose the cause(s) of the problem, including a home sleep study if necessary and identify the treatment approach and options for you or your child.